You are currently viewing What is the Best Insulation for Your Home? R-Value vs. Cost

 • Professional Installation: Achieving optimal results often requires professional expertise.

-• Requires Proper Ventilation: Greater work may be required to install spray foam. insulation in older homes as installers may run the risk of locking in moisture between walls and attic roofs.
+• Requires Proper Ventilation: Greater work may be required to install spray foam. insulation in older homes, as installers may run the risk of locking in moisture between walls and attic roofs.

 Verdict: Highest efficiency, most expensive.